radifar/python-package-best-practices/_episodes/03-github.md

 ~~~
 {: .bash}

-One nice feature of .gitignore is that prevents us from accidentally adding a file that shouldn't be part of the repository.
+One nice feature of .gitignore is that it prevents us from accidentally adding a file that shouldn't be part of the repository.
 For example:

 ~~~